munichpavel/munichpavel.github.io/_posts/2025-08-20-furniture-table-classes.md

 ---
-title: GenAI brainfart of the day: is a table of data really furniture?
+title: "GenAI brainfart of the day: is a table of data really furniture?"
 published: true
 ---